-Its name traces itself to a literal orchard, owned by James De Lancey, a wealthy landowner and Loyalist during the Revolutionary War.
-By the 1840s the former orchard and farm was divided up into lots, and a brand new form of housing — the tenement — served new Irish and German communities who had just arrived in the United States.
+Its name traces itself to an actual orchard owned by James De Lancey, a wealthy landowner and Loyalist during the Revolutionary War.
+By the 1840s the former orchard and farm were divided up into lots, and a brand new form of housing — the tenement — served new Irish and German communities who had just arrived in the United States.

 A few decades later those residents were replaced by Russian and Eastern European newcomers, brought to the neighborhood due to its affordability and its established Jewish character.

-Living conditions were poor and most tenement apartment doubled as workspaces.
-Meanwhile, in the streets, tight conditions required a unique retail solution — the push cart, a form of independent enterprise that has given us some businesses that still thrive on Orchard Street today.
+Living conditions were poor and most tenement apartments doubled as workspaces.
+Meanwhile, in the streets, tight conditions required a unique retail solution — the pushcart, a form of independent enterprise that has given us some businesses that still thrive on Orchard Street today.

 You can see this century-old life along Orchard Street today, if you know where to look.
 Luckily that’s what we’re here for!
 With some help from Adam Steinberg at the Tenement Museum, where the best place to interact with a preserved view of the old days.